pinecone-io/canopy/docs/library.md

 ### Step 5: Create a chat engine

-Chat engine is an object that implements end to end chat API with [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/).
+Chat engine is an object that implements end-to-end chat API with [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/).
 Given chat history, the chat engine orchestrates its underlying context engine and LLM to run the following steps:

 1. Generate search queries from the chat history